braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/preview.md

 You can press `CTRL+F` or `CMD+F` within the HTML Editor to search within your code!
 {% endalert %}

-### Migrating old "zip file" campaigns {#migration-guide}
+### Migrating old "ZIP file" campaigns {#migration-guide}

-Older campaigns that used zip-files are not supported in this new In-App Message composer.
+Older campaigns that used ZIP files are not supported in this new In-App Message composer.

-If you want to migrate those older zip-file campaigns, follow these instructions:
+If you want to migrate those older ZIP file campaigns, follow these instructions:

-1. Download the .zip asset file to your computer, and unzip the files
+1. Download the ZIP asset file to your computer, and extract the files
 2. Upload all of your asset files into the new campaign.
 (Tip: you can select all files and drag-and-drop them in)
 3. For each newly uploaded asset, copy its uploaded file URL and replace them in your HTML's older local asset references